End of Fiscal Year Reminders

-Each year, employees with academic year/flex-year appointments are given an opportunity to elect to spread (i.e. “defer”) their pay evenly over the entire year so that they never have an unpaid period.
+Each year, employees with academic year/flex-year appointments are given an opportunity to elect to spread (i.e. “defer”) their pay evenly over 26 pay periods.
 For example, an employee who would normally receive pay during 20 pay periods, if electing to “defer”, would receive pay over 26 full pay periods.

 The election requires completion of the USNH Defer Pay Selection/Change Form.

-If you are not making a change to your current payment choice, there is nothing you need to do.
-If you are making a change, you will need to complete your form and return it to the Human Resources, 2 Leavitt Lane, by Noon, August 1, 2014.
+You will need to complete the form and return it to UNH Payroll, 2 Leavitt Lane, by August 1, 2015.
 Any form received beyond the deadline will NOT be accepted.
 Government regulations do not permit an individual to change the election once the payment year has begun.